Skip to main content

 Programmatic comparison

-For integrations or scripts, the Compare Two aBOM Versions query template can be adapted to compare mBOM versions instead.
-You fetch the line items for both versions and diff client-side.
+ION has no built-in page that diffs two mBOM versions.
+For integrations or scripts, adapt the Compare two aBOM versions query template: fetch the line items for both versions and diff them client-side.

 Change-control patterns